You have no products in your cart

 So, what are we doing?
 It is up to us to develop the correct answers, to find a sustainable balance between fashion whims and environmental priorities.
 Each season, we have to optimise the timing of our deliveries, better anticipate our needs, in order to gradually reduce our dependence on planes.

-There is no need for waste, everything can be transformed.
-Let’s get economical!
+There is no need for wastage, everything can be transformed.
+Let’s get frugal!

-This was the objective of our Paloma project: avoid creating clothes that are not sold and worn.
-This season, we have developed our model, by making it a priority to anticipate the amount of fabric required to manufacture our garments, and be responsive in regarding manufactures in an effort to give you exactly what you want without any waste.
+This was the objective of our Paloma project: avoid creating clothes that are never actually worn.
+This season, we have developed our model, by making it a priority to anticipate the amount of fabric required and be responsive regarding manufactures in an effort to give you exactly what you want without wasting.

-Certain materials that were already created turned out not to be as popular as we hoped, so we are gifting them to charities and fashion schools or turning them into small goodies and useful accessories.
+If certain already-created materials turn out not to be as popular as we had hoped, we either gift them to charities and fashion schools, or turn them into goodies and small, practical accessories.
 A way to give materials we don’t use a second life.

 In all of our stores, we opt for LED lighting which consumes much less energy.
 We are also replacing all of our air-conditioning systems so that they no longer use water running to waste and we are establishing partnerships so that the our carbon emissions can be reprocessed effectively.
 All of our cleaning products are also eco-certified.